workwithmayuresh/SampleGitandLinuxProject/README.md

 1. Create a new Git repository on Github .
-   Once created navigate to the desired path and clone it to your local system Initialize the repo using git init command or while cloning only after URL just put a '.' it will be intialized automatically .
+   Once created navigate to the desired path and clone it to your local system

    ```bash
    mkdir my-git-project